-Courses for Fall 2017
+Courses for Spring 2019

-International Climate Change Negotiations (3 CR)
+International Climate Change Negotiations (7.5 ECTS Credits)

 Why are there such great difficulties in negotiating comprehensive international agreements which would reduce greenhouse gas emissions sufficiently?
 On the issue of climate change, what has happened globally?
 How have countries’ positions changed over time, and why?
 During this course we will follow the developments of climate change negotiations in recent times.
 Students of this course will learn the history of the UNFCCC’s work, in an attempt to understand the complexities of negotiation and implementation.
 Aspects of climate justice and global equity will be studied.
 The interaction between political process and scientific research will also be investigated.

 Democracy means rule by the people and a central trait of democracies is majoritarian decision making.
 May a minority, nonetheless, be allowed to prevent the majority’s will?
 Should long-term

 interests sometimes overrun the will of the people?
 This course puts a normative lens on the challenges that democracies face, with regard to respecting ethnic minorities as well as securing a

 sustainable environment.
 The course is divided in three parts.
 The first part introduces democratic concepts and different normative models of democracy.
 The second part treats minority concerns as a challenge for democratic systems.
 Principles alternative to majority rule, based e.g. on the idea of human rights, are discussed.
 The third part of the course treats the challenge to safe-guard the